Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

     --yes
 ```

-Interaction with this service begins with an instance of a [client](#textanalyticsclient "TextAnalyticsClient").
+Interaction with the service using the client library begins with a [client](#textanalyticsclient "TextAnalyticsClient").
-To create a client object, you will need the cognitive services or language `endpoint` to
+To create a client object, you will need the Cognitive Services or Language service `endpoint` to
 your resource and a `credential` that allows you access:

 ```python